-I've been one of those who have been skeptical that the Iranian opposition will be able to force the regime to accomodate its demands.
+I've been one of those who have been skeptical that the Iranian opposition will be able to force the regime to accommodate its demands.
 Seeing few signs that the Islamic Republic's apparatus of control -- the security forces and the Basij militia -- are fracturing, I've said repeatedly that I don't think the Green Movement has the upper hand.
 I think that's still true, even after today's apparently massive protests.

 That said, the dual radicalization that is going on helps the opposition more than it helps the regime.
 On the opposition side, the chants used to be about the election and ensuring a fair vote; now they're about "death to the dictator" and "death to Khamenei," the supreme leader.
 A friend of mine who monitors the Iranian media for a living told me a few weeks back that he's seeing increasingly radical rhetoric in the press as well.
 So it's not surprising that today's protests quickly turned nasty as demonstrators fought back with stones, clubs, fire, pieces of sidewalk, and anything else they could get their hands on.